-- The whole school community will: - Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - Recognises the potential for children with SEN and disabilities to be disproportionally impacted by bullying and will implement additional pastoral support as required. - Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference.
+- The whole school community will: - Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - Recognise the potential for children with Special Educational Needs and Disabilities (SEND) to be disproportionally impacted by bullying and will implement additional pastoral support as required. - Recognise that bullying may be affected and influenced by gender, age, ability and culture of those involved. - Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference. - o Challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly.

-- Challenge practice and language (including 'banter') which does not uphold the school values of tolerance, non-discrimination and respect towards others. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly. - Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - o Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build a positive school ethos.
+- Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-based and discriminatory bullying. - o Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build a positive school ethos.